tarwn/lessthandot-hugo/blogs/content/posts/2010-10-16-what-exactly-is-fragment_count.md

 Let’s try to implement this method.
 The idea is to first load all the pages allocated to the Clustered Index into a temporary table and assign the sequence number to those pages and join each record with next record and find out the records where the difference is not equal to 1.

+sql
-<pre>-- Table to hold Pages of the CI,
+-- Table to hold Pages of the CI,
 CREATE TABLE sp_tablepages
 (
 ID int identity(1,1) primary key,